-On December 20, 2021, the City noticed in the newspaper the availability of the City's annual action plan for comment until January 21, 2022.
-The legal ad also notified the public that a public hearing would take place on January 11, 2022 at the Community Development Committee.
-A twenty day notice was given for the public hearings.
+On XXXX, 20XX, the City also noticed in the newspaper the availability of the City's annual action plan and the public hearing taking place on February 4, 2021 at the Finance and Personnel Committee.
+A fifteen day notice was given for the public hearings.
 It also informed the public that they could comment on the plan.
-The public was given 32 days to comment on the Action Plan.
+The public was given more than 30 days to comment on the Action Plan.